 5 Tips for Properly Conducting a Successful Interview

-There are many reasons I decided to start helping people hire employees One of those reasons is that I know for many people, interviewing candidates can be scary.
+There are many reasons I decided to start helping people hire employees, focusing on conducting better interviews.
+One of those reasons is that I know for many people, interviewing candidates can be scary.
 Over the years, I have conducted so many job interviews that not only does it not scare me, I actually like it!
 This is the chance to see if the job is a good fit for the person and to see if the person is a good fit for the job.
 Executing a successful interview is imperative to finding the right candidate to fill a position, but understanding how to do so can be overwhelming.
 It can be difficult to know what is important to ask and how to compare interviewees.

 First of all, do as much as you can to eliminate unqualified candidates before a face to face interview.
 There are tips for that below but in general, an online application process and phone screening calls are very effective.